Jamie-Cheon/TIL/git/200504-git-commands.md

 - commit all files that added with git add / all files that changed since then

 git push origin master
-- send changes to the master branch of remote repository
+- push master branch to origin server

 git remote add origin <server>
 - connect your local repository to a remote server